-Our goal is to provide our clients with the piece of mind that their interests are carefully managed and always put first, no matter their level of experience or personal involvement in the stables operations.
+Our goal is to provide clients the piece of mind that their interests are carefully managed and always put first, however involved the client chooses to be in the operation of the business.

 Please call or write, if interested in learning how the team at BTSI might be able to assist in the management of your own bloodstock interests.

 “I hired John and Peter originally to assist me with the management of my father’s stable (John M. Schiff) in the early 80s.
 After the sale of those horses by BTSI at Keeneland in 1988, they have assisted me in the day-to-day operations of my own breed-to-race operation.
 The high point of our operation to date has been breeding and racing Riskaverse, who won the Gl Queen Elizabeth Stakes at Keeneland (after a previous photo finish runner-up effort with our homebred Christiecat), and the Gl Flower Bowl twice!
 Riskaverse was consigned by Bluegrass for Fox Ridge in November 2005 and sold for $5 million.
 Being located in New York, I have always felt it was helpful to have a set of eyes and ears in Kentucky where my breeding stock is located.
 We have enjoyed a long relationship.
 The folks at Bluegrass have helped me in many ways – breeding plans, buying and selling horses, stallion shares, seasons, racing strategy, market timing, etc. They have been good friends and good advisors.” -Peter G. Schiff, President of Northwood Ventures, owner and operator of Fox Ridge Farm, Inc., which breeds horses to race in New York, and member of NYRA and The Jockey Club.